Ryan-McBride/cucumber-template/README.md

 Just cd to wherever you stored this repository in the console, and type "cucumber" without the quotes.

-You should see a bunch of yellow text explaining a few things about cucumber!
+You should see a bunch of colorful text explaining a few things about cucumber!

 Type "cucumber -f pretty -f html -o "output.html" without the quotes to store the output in html.